Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Oktober 2024 02.19.23 UTC
+- WIB: Senin, 7 Oktober 2024 03.23.51 UTC
-- WITA: Senin, 7 Oktober 2024 03.19.23 UTC
+- WITA: Senin, 7 Oktober 2024 04.23.51 UTC
-- WIT: Senin, 7 Oktober 2024 04.19.23 UTC
+- WIT: Senin, 7 Oktober 2024 05.23.51 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology